Protect children from harmful material and people on the Internet

 When online, don't talk about sex, post provocative images, or tease other people online.

-Monitor or browse the Internet with your kids and try to keep the computer in an open area.
+Monitor or browse the Internet with your kids, and try to keep the computer in an open area.
 Don't allow your child to have a computer in their room.
 If you need to monitor your children's use while away, consider a third-party filter to protect your computer from inappropriate sites.
 See the Internet filters section for a listing of these programs.

-With mobile devices like smartphones and tablets, it can be more difficult to monitor your child's use on the Internet.
-To help protect them on these devices, consider disabling Wi-Fi during the night or having all charging cables in a public place like the kitchen.
+With mobile devices like smartphones and tablets, it can be more difficult to monitor your child's Internet use.
+To help protect them on these devices, consider disabling Wi-Fi at night or having all charging cables in a public place like the kitchen.

 If you are using a new version of Windows, we highly recommend trying the Family Safety program included with Windows.
 Older versions of Windows running Microsoft Internet Explorer can also protect their family from harmful material by enabling Internet Explorer Content Advisor.